Gord Downie, Hockey, and the Tragically Hip

-Gord Downie, the powerful, enigmatic and wonderfully quirky Canadian singer-songwriter died this week at the age of 53.
-It wasn’t a surprise.
+Gord Downie, the powerful, enigmatic and wonderfully quirky Canadian singer-songwriter passed away in late 2017.
+It wasn’t a surprise to anyone.
 He chose to make his brain cancer diagnosis public in May 2016.
 That summer, he underwent an emotional and exhausting tour with his band The Tragically Hip.
 The finale in Kingston, Ontario was described by the New York Times as “an unparalleled moment of national pride laced with sorrow.”

 The @MapleLeafs honored late Canadian music icon Gord Downie. https://t.co/zKN7jOZVfx